ropensci/GSODR/paper/paper.md

 temperature);

-* **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths; will usually not end with the midnight observation, i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
+* **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimeters to hundredths; will usually not end with the midnight observation, i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
 Missing = -9999; *Note: Many stations do not report '0' on days with no